Will Alabama cover the spread vs. Clemson? Betting Trends, Record ATS

 Alabama vs. Clemson: Betting Trends, Record ATS, Home/Road Splits - November 28

-The Clemson Tigers (5-0) are underdogs (+9.5) as they try to build on a five-game winning streak when they visit the No. 17 Alabama Crimson Tide (5-1) at 9:30 PM ET on Tuesday, November 28, 2023 at Coleman Coliseum.
-The matchup airs on ESPN.
-The over/under for the matchup is set at 159.5.
+The No. 23 Alabama Crimson Tide (5-1) are 9.5-point favorites as they look to build on a four-game home win streak when they square off against the Clemson Tigers (5-0) on Tuesday, November 28, 2023 at Coleman Coliseum.
+The contest airs at 9:30 PM ET on ESPN.
+The matchup has an over/under set at 159.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!